bilogub/searchin/README.md

 About
 ----
-SearchIn is a jQuery plugin aimed to combine user input with data search it was initialized with.
+SearchIn is a jQuery-based auto-complete plugin aimed to combine user input with data search it was initialized with.

 It works like jquery.ui.autocomplete or bootstrap.typeahead but it's standalone and relies only on jQuery.